Make Facebook Work for Your Business

-On the back of this workshop, I recorded a video on my YouTube channel showing you how to create an audience in full, which I have posted right here.
-If you want my other material on Facebook advertising and training for the hospitality industry, click here or contact me at email@example.com.
+On the back of this workshop, I recorded a video on my YouTube channel showing you how to create an audience on Facebook in full, which you can see below.

 There are some amazing free tools on Facebook which can be used to boost business awareness.
 The main one is Facebook Groups, and it is something that many people aren’t utilising properly.